 The extra storage compartments of the golf bag make it easier for you to organize your gear.
 This way, you won’t have to fumble in deep pockets full of balls, tees, head covers, and so on.
 Also, with the additional pockets/ compartment, you can easily take each club in and out of the bag without making a mess out of it.
 No golfer has ever said I do regret having those extra pockets or additional compartments.

 There’s no use to a durable golf bag if it doesn’t fit your golfing equipment.
 Always measure the longest club and look for a hard case travel bag that’s a few inches longer than the equipment.
 That way, you have extra room for adjustments.

 Aside from the size, you should also factor in the weight of the bag.
 Take note that you’ll stuff it with loads of heavy equipment.
 If it’s too heavy when empty, you may need to pay extra at the airport.

 Nevertheless, always expect hard case golf bags to be heavier than typical fabric bags.

 *What are you going to put in it?

-Are you bringing half a dozen clubs and countless accessories?
+Are you taking your full set of golf clubs and countless accessories?
 If you’re packing for a big tournament, you might as well look for the largest golf bag.

 *Go for wheels and handles

 When it comes to the best hard case golf travel bag, try to look for a unit with built-in wheels.
-This bag can be cumbersome so wheels will come handy while you carry it around.
-Besides, you wouldn’t want an aching shoulder even before you get to the golf course.
+This bag can be cumbersome so oversized wheels will come handy while you push it around.
+Besides, you wouldn’t want an aching shoulder even if it comes with a padded shoulder strap before you get to the golf course.